olpotkin/olpotkin/README.md

 ### Hi there 👋

 Welcome to my GitHub profile.
-I really glad to share main ideas or directions I'm working on:
+I really glad to share main ideas and directions I'm working on:

 #### 🚗 Autonomous driving